The Best Causeway Coastal Route Itinerary: 6 Spots in 1 Day

-Northern Ireland was the revelation of the year for me, and I would highly recommend everyone to visit it.
-You fly there for £40 from London, and because of it’s compact size, it’s easy to see lots in short amounts of time.
+You can fly to Belfast for £40 from London, and because of it’s compact size, it’s easy to see lots in short amounts of time.
 If you have an extra day you may even go up to Derry or the mountains.
 What more could you want?

 Have you ever driven along the Causeway Coastal Route?
 What did you think?

 General Travel Tips